-"ShaMaran Sarsang" means ShaMaran Sarsang AS, a wholly-owned subsidiary of the Company existing under the laws of Denmark.
+"ShaMaran Sarsang" means ShaMaran Sarsang A/S, a wholly-owned subsidiary of the Company existing under the laws of Denmark.

-"TAQA Atrush" means TAQA Atrush B.V., Operator of the Atrush Block, and a wholly-owned subsidiary of the Abu Dhabi National Energy Company PJSC.
+"TAQA Atrush" means TAQA Atrush B.V., a wholly-owned subsidiary of the Company existing under the laws of the Netherlands.